eric-famiglietti/config/README.md

 3. The Spotlight menu keyboard shortcut should be turned off.
 4. The display brightness should be set to not automatically adjust.
 5. Enable zoom.
+6. Swipe between pages should be turned off.

 ### Security